Detailed Information on Lukla’s Flight

 Nepal Gateway Trekking will provide a qualified trekking guide to lead your Everest Base Camp Cho La Pass Trek.

 Experience: Our trekking guides have over a decade of experience trekking at high altitudes.
-They are adequately knowledgeable about the culture, history, and natural essence of the mountain lifestyle.
+They are adequately knowledgeable about the mountain lifestyle's culture, history, and natural essence.

 Safety and Certification: Our trekking guides are certified by Wilderness First Aid (WFA).
 They are fully trained to provide first aid treatment to the clients and ensure safety.